-25 SHORT – A valley favorite, the awesome views, open slopes and spacious glades make for an exceptional day in the Grand Teton National Park backcountry.
-Vertical ascent/descent – just over 3,000 ft.
+Located in Grand Teton National Park these valley favorites are full of awesome views, open slopes, big bowls, and spacious glades that make for an exceptional day in the Teton backcountry.
+Vertical ascent/descent – from 3,000 ft. – 4,000 ft.

 On the west side of Teton Pass, there are numerous ski runs, zones, slopes, bowls, and even some open glades for novice skiers, but with so much varied terrain it is also great for intermediate and advanced skiers alike.
 Vertical ascent/descent – 500 ft. laps to as much as you can handle.

 These backcountry ski runs in Grand Teton National Park are approached via the Death Canyon trailhead with some steep skinning near the top, followed by a sustained descent through open powder slopes and gullies.
 Vertical ascent/descent – 3,200 ft.